vinaykumar-kayyur/sonic-buildimage/README.md

     # (Optional) Checkout a specific branch.
 By default, it uses master branch
     git checkout [branch_name]

+    # Use docker command without sudo
+      1. Add current user to the docker group sudo gpasswd -a ${USER} docker
+      2. Log out and log back in ?so that your group membership is re-evaluated .

     # Execute make init once after cloning the repo, or after fetching remote repo with submodule updates
     make init